museubiologico/Global-Snake-Educator-s-Network/README.md

 How to navigate and acess this repository:

 Click in "Branches" and choose one of the following options.
-After acess the branch, you can download the document of interest.
+After acess the branch, you can download the document of interest by clicking in the right corner (arrow pointing down).

 Education Materials
 - school presentations